VaglesBagels/My-Project-2/READMETRIVIA.md

 Run the test_flaskr.py file in the terminal to get feedback of a successful or unsuccessful endpoint and unittest creation.

 Frontend
-The frontend directory contains a complete React frontend to consume the data from the Flask server.
-If you have prior experience building a frontend application, you should feel free to edit the endpoints as you see fit for the backend you design.
-If you do not have prior experience building a frontend application, you should read through the frontend code before starting and make notes regarding:

-Frontend expectations
-What are the end points and HTTP methods the frontend is expecting to consume?
-How are the requests from the frontend formatted?
-Are they expecting certain parameters or payloads?
-Pay special attention to what data the frontend is expecting from each API response to help guide how you format your API.
-The places where you may change the frontend behavior, and where you should be looking for the above information, are marked with TODO.
-These are the files you'd want to edit in the frontend:

-frontend/src/components/QuestionView.js
-frontend/src/components/FormView.js
-frontend/src/components/QuizView.js
+The frontend directory contains a React framework from node.js to communicate and display the backend data.
+It has all information and files required to use and connect to the newly created backend.

+These are the files to look at to ensure endpoints are connected to the backend and to add any other optional functionality:

+1. `frontend/src/components/QuestionView.js`
+2. `frontend/src/components/FormView.js`
+3. `frontend/src/components/QuizView.js`

-View the Frontend README for more detailed instructions setting up the frontend server.
+View the Frontend README for TODO tasks and in depth steps to setup and run the react application

 API reference
 Base URL
+You need to ensure that both the backend flask server and the react server are running else the application will not run.

+The flask server runs on localhost: http://localhost:5000

-Currently the trivia app runs on localhost: Open http://localhost:3000 to access Trivia API.
+The trivia app will be using the React server which is also run on localhost: http://localhost:3000

 Errors
 Errors are returned in json format:

 {
 "success": False,
-"error": 422,
+"error": 404,
-"message": "request unprocessable"
+"message": "Not found"
 }

-Trivia app returns the following error codes: 400, 404, 405, 422, 500 and with these corresponding messages:
+Trivia app returns the following error codes: 400, 404 and 422.
+The following is a list of the message ouput of the errors:

-400 - 'bad request'
-404 - 'resource not found'
-405 - 'method not allowed'
-422 - 'request unprocessable'
-500 - 'internal server error'
+1. 400 'Bad Request'
+2. 404 'Not Found'
+3. 422 'Unprocessable'

 Resources and Endpoints
 GET /categories curl -X GET http://127.0.0.1:5000/categories